Language selection

 How will it work?

-Canadarm3's smaller arm will be equipped to transfer mission-critical material between the interior and the exterior of the Gateway.
+Canadarm3's smaller arm will be equipped to transfer mission-critical material between the interior and the exterior of Gateway.

 The small arm will be able to help repair the larger arm in space if necessary and reduce the need for astronaut spacewalks.
 This means that, thanks to advances in autonomy, Canadarm3 will be able to maintain itself in space and swap out parts.

-Each of Canadarm3's arms will be able to attach to the Gateway using specially designed interfaces on the Gateway modules.
+Each of Canadarm3's arms will be able to attach to Gateway using specially designed interfaces on Gateway modules.
 Each anchoring "hand" will plug into an interface that supplies power, data, and video connections.

 These interfaces will also allow the large and small arms to accomplish tasks, and will help store tools when not in use.